voaharytah/typeorm1/README.md

-# typeorm1
+# Typeorm
-Repo for Typeorm testing
+Using TypeORM with typescript